Smith Act trials of Communist Party leaders: 1949 trial

-In July 1945, FBI director J. Edgar Hoover instructed his agents to begin gathering information on CPUSA members, leading to a 1,850-page report published in 1946 which outlined a case for their prosecution.
-As the Cold War continued to intensify in 1947, Congress held a hearing at which the Hollywood Ten refused to testify about alleged involvement with the CPUSA, leading to their convictions for contempt of Congress in early 1948.
-The same year, Hoover recommended to the Department of Justice that they bring charges against the CPUSA leaders, with the intention of rendering the Party ineffective.
 John McGohey, a federal prosecutor from the Southern District of New York, was given the lead role in prosecuting the case and charged twelve leaders of the CPUSA with violations of the Smith Act.
 The specific charges against the defendants were first, that they conspired to overthrow the US government by violent means, and second, that they belonged to an organization that advocated the violent overthrow of the government.
 The indictment, issued on June 29, 1948, asserted that the CPUSA had been in violation of the Smith Act since July 1945.
 The twelve defendants, arrested in late July 1948, were all members of the National Board of the CPUSA:

-The defendants.
-Back row (left to right): Stachel, Potash, Winter, Davis, Gates, Green.
-Front row: Thompson, Winston, Dennis, Hall, Williamson.
-Not shown: Foster (he was not tried due to illness).